-Testing of the Emergency Notification System and evacuation will be done at least once annually.
+Testing of the Emergency Notification System and evacuation will be done at least once annually beginning in 2023.
+No tests were conducted in 2020, 2021, and 2022 due to COVID-19 and lack of an emergency manager; however, the University will test annually starting in 2023.
 The Tests may be announced or unannounced.
 Tests must be scheduled, contain drills, exercises and appropriate follow-through activities, and be designed for assessment and evaluations of emergency plans and capabilities.
 However, the campus emergency response and evacuation procedures will be publicized in conjunction with at least one test per calendar year.
 Each Test will be documented to include a description of the exercise, the date of the Test, the start and end times of the Test, and whether the Test was announced or unannounced.
 The California State University Emergency Management policy describes these Tests and defines responsibility for their completion.
 A copy of the documentation will be provided to the Clery Director.

-Students and employees who need information on how to add contact information to be included for emergency notification or to remove information and "opt out" of notifications should visit police.fullerton.edu/programs/prepare or call the Emergency Management Coordinator for the CSUF Police Department at (657) 278-3572 for assistance.
+Students and employees who need information on how to add contact information to be included for emergency notification or to remove information and "opt out" of notifications should visit https://police.fullerton.edu/programs/prepare/EmergencyNotification.php or call CSUF PD at (657) 278-2515 for assistance.